varenc/FMFriends/README.md

 api.getContactsName()
 ```

-These will return a list and a dictionary with Names:IDs respectivley.
+These will return a list and a dictionary with Names/IDs respectively.

 #### Enviroment functions